 Once the kids figure out how to play it, it’s a lot of fun.
 Sometimes ours get a little frustrated because they are not asking the right questions The sample questions card can help out here.
 It’s a great learning experience for kids and a great way to connect as a family.
 You can really have a lot of fun with this game, I love the fact that the kids are learning the process of elimination skills while we play.

-We love pulling out Monopoly on days when it’s either raining outside or we’re exhausted from a big day out or travel day.
+We love pulling out the Monopoly game on days when it’s either raining outside or we’re exhausted from a big day out or travel day.
 It is certainly one of the best family board games of all times.
 We can open this game and spend hours having fun together as a family.
 It’s also great for helping the kids to learn how money works.
 I’m including a link here to one on Amazon but you can get the game much cheaper from Walmart or Target especially around the holidays.
 This seems a tad expensive to me.
 There are also themed sets of Monopoly for just about anything your kids are into so this is a great gift for a Star Wars, Disney, or Sponge Bob themed birthday.

 I haven’t played Clue since I was a little girl, but I remember how much fun it was and still is apparently!
 My daughter received the clue fame from her 9-year-old brother for her birthday and she is obsessed.
 Any chance she gets, she wants to play this game.
 If mom and dad enjoy playing the game, that’s a win-win for me so this one fits the bill.
 There are certain games that I cringe when they ask to play (like Candyland, I cannot stand that game- I actually hid it for several months, but she found it!).